 A relapse can happen any time after a stem cell transplant.
 For many people, it may be years.
 However, for some, it may be 18 months or less.
 It’s possible to receive a second stem cell transplant after relapse if you’re still eligible for one.

 Nevertheless, stem cell transplants remain an important part of multiple myeloma treatment for eligible individuals.
 Research has found that having an autologous stem cell transplant can improve overall survival by a

 Undergoing a stem cell transplant can be very demanding on your body.
 Because of this, some individuals may not be a good candidate for this type of treatment.

 Generally speaking, good candidates for a stem cell transplant are younger.
-According to the NCI, this typically breaks down as:
+According to the

 - Younger than age 65: typically considered a good candidate for a stem cell transplant